Skip to content

 Request.Builder requestBuilder = original.newBuilder();

-// Add trace header parameters in the request
+// Add trace header parameters to the request

 for (String key : headers.keySet()) {